wso2/docs-ob-toolkit-uk/en/docs/get-started/dynamic-client-registration.md

     3. Restart the Identity Server.

-    4. If you are using **WSO2 API Manager 4.2.0**, change the API Manager REST API version.
+    4. If you are using **WSO2 API Manager 4.2.0**, you need to change the API Manager REST API version from V2 to V3.

         1. Open the `<APIM_HOME>/repository/conf/deployment.toml` file.